 EM street spraying

-Drinking water was extremely dirty so AVAG distributed water purification sachets in-order that people could make their drinking and cooking water clean until the situation normalised again.
+Drinking water was extremely dirty so AVAG distributed water purification sachets so that people could make their drinking and cooking water clean until the situation normalised again.

 Water borne disease

-A herbal remedy of 10 plants called Nilavembu Kudineer was prepared and distribution through AVAG’s women’s group network.
+A herbal remedy of 10 plants called Nilavembu Kudineer was prepared and distributed through AVAG’s women’s group network.
 This remedy builds resistance for water Borne diseases and was eagerly welcomed by the people.